 Guest Speaker: Renee C. Harding, Professor Fashion Design, Massachusetts College of Art and Design

 Renee C. Harding has worked at Roytex, designing private label men’s active wear and sportswear for Pierre Cardin, Bill Blass and various mass merchants.
 She also previously worked at Bernard Chaus Sport in the missy knits division.
 Renee holds a BFA from Rhode Island School of Design and a MFA from Academy of Art University.

-- June 25th, 2017: Art of the Wyeth Family.
-Attendees are encouraged to read the text of their choice on a Wyeth Family artist.
+- June 25th, 2017: Attendees are encouraged to read “a piece of the world” by Christina Baker Kline as well as supporting texts on the Wyeth Family artists.
 Guest speaker – TBA

 The following books have been discussed at the Attleboro Arts Museum’s Art Lovers Book Club: